Are you worried about Kitty’s recent change in behavior?

-Many cats become clingy when their owner returns after being away from home for a long while.
-Cats can experience separation anxiety so keep an eye out for other stress-related changes in your cat's behavior.
-Here's a list of potential stressors in cats and ideas on how to help alleviate that stress.
+Many cats become clingy when their owner returns after being away from home for a long while. a list of potential stressors in cats and ideas on how to help alleviate that stress.

 “Why has my cat stopped eating or drinking?”

 The top reason cats refuse to eat or drink is that they’re not feeling too well.

 This could be something minor that soon goes away by itself.
 For example, lack of appetite can follow a minor viral infection, any sedation or anesthesia procedure or sometimes even vaccinations.